 Jonathan graduated from Grove City College with a Bachelor’s Degree in Accounting and with a minor in Christian Ministries.
 After college, Jonathan was the Director of Finance and Retreat Coordinator at a Christian Camp and Retreat Center in New Hampshire for over three years before joining the Berea team in 2011.
 Jonathan has an extensive history in the hospitality industry and loves to serve others.
 He enjoys spending time with his beautiful wife, Amanda, and can often be found playing (or coaching) volleyball.

-Sarah grew up in Central Massachusetts and has been coming to Berea since she was little.
-Her experiences as a camper fueled her passion for camp ministry and led her to serve on summer staff.
-After completing a Bachelor’s degree, and seeking a bit of adventure, Sarah moved to Scotland where she studied for her Master’s Degree in International Relations at the University of Edinburgh.
-In her free time, she enjoys spending time with friends and family, playing soccer, listening to music, and travelling whenever she can.
-Although she misses living in Scotland, she loves working at Berea and is excited for what the future holds!
+Sarah grew up in Central Massachusetts and has been coming to Berea since she was a little kid.
+Her experiences as a camper fueled her passion for camp ministry and led her to serve on summer staff during undergrad.
+After completing a Master’s degree in International Relations at the University of Edinburgh, Sarah joined the Full-Time staff at Berea and has loved her job ever since.
+In her free time, Sarah enjoys spending time with her husband Karl, cuddling with her kitties Beasley and Hal, playing soccer, and travelling whenever she can.

 Beth first came to Berea in 2006 to volunteer alongside Jodi Greenstreet.
 In 2010, Beth served on the summer Program Team and was given the opportunity to join the Program Team full-time in the fall.
 It was then that she moved from dry, sunny, southern California to humid, snowy New Hampshire.
 While she sometimes misses authentic Mexican food, short winters, and her nieces and nephews back in California, her heart is being on the front lines where she can see people change as their relationship with Jesus begins and grows.
 When she’s not working, Beth loves coffee, food, board games, and spending time with friends.